 The Visual Arts Guild is pleased to be able to support our students and teachers each year through scholarships, grants, and funding for classroom supplies.

-Scholarships: The Visual Arts Guild awards five scholarships to eligible graduating seniors; 2016 scholarships were in the amount of $1,500 each.
-In order to be considered, Visual Arts seniors must have an intended, dedicated college major in one of the following areas: art, art conservation, art education or art history; and they be enrolled for a minimum of 12 credit hours.
+The Visual Arts Guild at Booker T. Washington High School for the Performing and Visual Arts offers five $1,500 scholarships.
+To be eligible graduating Visual Arts seniors must have an intended, dedicated college major in one of the following areas: art, art conservation, art education, architecture, communication design, or art history and be enrolled for a minimum of 12 credit hours in their freshman year.
 Scholarship recipients will demonstrate—above all—the highest caliber of artistic merit, with consideration given to financial need.

 Recipients will receive the financial award and a certificate, confirming the scholarship, at the Senior Awards Ceremony.

 The recipients of the 2018 Visual Arts Guild scholarships were:

 Nancy Miller Award